Overview of Merrill Edge and J.P. Morgan

 Margin

 J.P.
-Morgan Investing offers margin accounts.
-Margin rates range from
+Morgan Investing also offers margin accounts.
+Margin rates start at

 Winner: J.P.
 Morgan